Foldable Samsung Galaxy X Might Get Unveiled Before Galaxy S10, Prominent Leaker Claims

 According to a report from BGR that cited a tweet from noted leaker “Ice Universe,” the Samsung Galaxy X will be announced at the 2019 Consumer Electronics Show, which is scheduled to kick off on January 8.
 If the rumors turn out to be true, this would mark a diversion from Samsung’s usual launch strategy, as Samsung typically announces other consumer electronics devices at the annual Las Vegas-based expo.
 This year, for instance, the South Korean tech giant debuted several new televisions, laptops, and smart devices, while also unveiling its Bixby smart assistant and its new Exynos 9810 chipset, as further noted by GSM Arena.

-Meanwhile, Samsung will reportedly be unveiling another high-end smartphone shortly just one month after CES 2019.
+Meanwhile, Samsung will reportedly be unveiling another high-end smartphone just one month after CES 2019.
 “Ice Universe” also predicted that the Samsung Galaxy S10 will follow in the tradition of previous Galaxy S flagships and get unveiled at the Mobile World Congress in Barcelona, which takes place in the last week of February.
 GSM Arena added that the Galaxy S10 will come with two versions, including a Plus version, which is expected to come with three cameras, facial recognition, and an under-display fingerprint reader as its key selling features.

 CES2019：Galaxy X